Set Campaign Objectives

-You can set a forecast scenario as the SEO objective of a campaign and track the actual performance against the estimated one on a daily basis.
+When you decide you want to start tracking and delivering a campaign, you can set a forecast scenario as the SEO objective and track the actual performance against the estimated one on a daily basis.
 This helps you quickly identify and act on those campaigns which may fall behind, and report on their performance to your clients.

 Read more on setting up multiple scenarios in this article.

-Once an objective is set, you'll be able to view the Objective status updated daily based on the campaign progression toward the SEO goal.
+Once an objective is set, you'll be able to view the Objective status updated daily based on the campaign's progression toward the SEO goal.

-The status is calculated as the actual non-brand sessions divided by the forecasted ones for the selected timeframe: either the last 30 days or from the start date until the present date.
+The Campaign Objective status is calculated as the actual non-brand sessions divided by the forecasted ones for the selected timeframe: either the last 30 days or from the start date until the present date.

-When an objective is initially set, it will have an 'On Track' status at 100%.
+When an objective is initially set, it will have an 'On Track' status at 100% value.

 The status will stay 'On Track' if the calculated value is equal to/more than 100%.